M: 0274 191 080 • Email Steve

 One of Steve’s specialist skills is reporting and communicating issues for and/or impacting upon Māori.
-He was a Māori issues reporter for many years and several of his government roles required extensive Māori liaison and consultation.
-One of his focus areas in this regard was the issue of access to natural resources for cultural purposes.
+He was a Māori issues reporter for many years and several of his government roles required extensive Māori liaison and consultation with a focus on access to natural resources for cultural purposes.
 Steve worked extensively with the Department of Conservation and West Coast hapu on the ‘cultural materials bank’ and the issue of cultural access to resources in public reserves, scenic reserves, coastal resources, national parks and the like.
-As a tutor of journalism at Aoraki Polytechnic, Steve led the Maori issues reporting segment of the course.
+As a tutor of journalism at Aoraki Polytechnic, he led the Māori issues reporting segment of the course.
 His referees include iwi and marae-based organisations that recognise his skill at representing Māori issues to a wider public.

-In his time as a journalist, Steve had the Maori, political, local authority, agriculture and business reporting rounds, and brings this knowledge to his role with Convergence.
+As a journalist, Steve had Māori, political, local authority, agriculture and business reporting rounds, and brings this knowledge to his role with Convergence.
 His experience in covering and representing the rural and agricultural sector is informed by his own background.
-He is South Island born and has a deep knowledge of rural Canterbury, its people and industries, including a period working, with his partner, as a ‘Married Couple’ for one of the South Island’s high country stations.
+He is South Island born and has a deep knowledge of rural Canterbury, its people and industries, including a period working, with his partner, as a ‘Married Couple’ for a South Island high country station.

-Privately, Steve is a published author (one of his short stories has been made into the award-winning New Zealand short film ‘The Colonel’s Outing’) and is a skilled photographer (his wildlife and native plant photography has appeared in a number of national and international publications), writer and blogger about our landscapes, native wildlife and conservation issues.
+Privately, Steve is a published author (one of his short stories has been made into the award-winning New Zealand short film ‘The Colonel’s Outing’) and is a skilled photographer (his wildlife and native plant photography has appeared in national and international publications), writer and blogger about our landscapes, native wildlife and conservation issues.